 Evenflo has several versions of the SecureKid.
 All feature the same weight and height limits, but have varying levels of comfort and ease of use features.
 This review will cover the institutional model, the SecureKid LX (formerly known as the SecureKid 300), the SecureKid DLX (formerly known as the SecureKid 400) and the SecureKid Platinum DLX.
 The SecureKid is a forward facing only seat, making it appropriate for kids who have outgrown their rear facing convertible seat and are a minimum of 2 years old.
 To learn why rear facing is the safest for kids through 3-4 years old, check out Why Rear Facing: the Science Junkie’s Guide.

-The first we received was a two pack of SecureKids from their institutional line.
-Institutional seats are sold at a bulk discount to hospitals, fire departments, police stations, Safe Kids coalitions, etc. Those organizations then hand the seats over to families in need who may not otherwise be able to properly restrain their children.
+The first seats we received were a two pack of SecureKids from their institutional line.
+This type of car seat is sold at a bulk discount to hospitals, fire departments, police stations, Safe Kids coalitions, and other public-serving organizations.
+Those organizations distribute the seats to families in need who may not otherwise be able to properly restrain their children.

-While typically lacking the premium features retail seats have, the institutional versions are just as safe.
+While this type of seat typically lacks the premium features retail seats have, the institutional versions are just as safe.
 They are very bare bones — they don’t have premium padding or cup holders and they sport standard clip-style lower anchor connectors, but these seats still have the same height and weight limits as the others.
 This makes these seats a fantastic option for CPSTs as they can provide families in need with a seat that will harness most kindergarteners and last them well into booster age.
-The Institutional seats we received will be distributed to families through a local CPST.

 Formerly known as the SecureKid 300, the LX model has the QuickConnector lower anchor connectors, dual cup holders, and E3 Side Impact Protection, which means there is energy absorbing foam in the headrest.
-Sam is 5.5 years old, 43″ and 41 lbs.
-He is on the second to the top harness position, which means he will easily be able to use this seat for another 1-2 years in harness mode.
+Sam is 5.5 years old, 43″ and 41 pounds He is on the second to the top harness position, which means he will easily be able to use this seat for another 1-2 years in harness mode.
 A great plus, since we know a lot of kids aren’t ready for a booster until past 6 years old.